 - Rule of Cute: Breathes this trope through its every pore.
 It's a really cute game.

-- Shock and Awe: Cloud Dewy can shoot massive bolts of lightning that can kill (or paralyze) large numbers of enemies.
+- Shock and Awe: Mist Dewy can shoot massive bolts of lightning that can kill (or paralyze) large numbers of enemies.

-- Slippy-Slidey Ice World: Ice Island.
-Since it's so cold, Dewy can't become his cloud form in this level.
+- Slippy-Slidey Ice World: Icy Island.
+Since it's so cold, Dewy can't become his mist form in this level.

-- Springy Spores: Dewy can bounce off mushrooms, and Ground Pound them for extra height.
+- Springy Spores: Dewy can bounce off mushrooms, and Hip Slam them for extra height.